SaaS Valuations in 2021: Which Metrics to Keep Track of & How to Interpret Them

 The 7 key components of a SaaS valuation

 The company valuation is just the first step.
 Investors are still going to want to know whether or not the business will provide them with a return on investment, and how big that return will be.
 To make that estimation, several metrics come into play.

 1. Business age

-Without any history, it's significantly harder to judge how a business will operate in the future.
+Without any history, it's significantly harder to judge how a business will operate in the future and predict its scalability.
 By contrast, a business with several years of stable performance is much easier to make predictions about.
 Three or more years gives investors a decent idea of how the business will perform.
 Under two years, and you'll be dealing with a much smaller pool of potential buyers.

 2. Business trends

 The big benefit of having a history is that it lets investors see trends in the business.
 A business that has been losing money consistently will be much less attractive than one that is making steady gains every year.